Ebazhanov/linkedin-skill-assessments-quizzes/css/css-quiz.md

 </article>
 ```

 - [ ] Paragraph 1 will be blue.
-Paragraph 2 will be green.Paragraph 1 will be blue.
 Paragraph 2 will be green.
-- [ ] Both paragraphs will be green.Both paragraphs will be green.
+- [ ] Both paragraphs will be green.
-- [ ] Paragraph 1 will be green.
-Paragraph 2 will be blue.
-Paragraph 1 will be green.
+- [x] Paragraph 1 will be green.
 Paragraph 2 will be blue.
-- [ ] Both paragraphs will be blue.Both paragraphs will be blue.
+- [ ] Both paragraphs will be blue.